MUCollective/python-mturk-cli/README.md

 **expire_hit.py**

-This script forces a HIT with its HITId stored in `hit_info.log` to expire immediately.
+This script forces a HIT with its HITId stored in `logs/hit_info*.log` to expire immediately.
 Expiring a HIT is a new "stop button" if you lauched a HIT but realized that you made a mistake.
 This will prevent workers from accepting the remaining available HITs, but workers will still be able to finish pending HITs.
 You also have the option of expiring all HITs hosted by your requester account.
 Expired HITs can be extended using the `update_expiration_for_hit()` method in the `boto3` Python module, however, I have not yet created a script supporting this behavior.

 **Arguments:**

 * *'-prod'* -- Expire a HIT that was launched in Production mode, rather than the Sandbox (default).
 If you do not supply this argument, HITs will be expired only if they were run in the Sandbox.
 * *'-all'* -- Expire all HITs hosted by your requester account.
 Be really careful about doing this, especially if you have multiple colleagues using the same requester account.
+* *'-batch'* -- If you are running multiple batches of HITs at once (e.g., for different conditions in an experiment), you must designate a name for each batch using the *'-batch'* argument followed by a unique identifier for each batch.
+For example, calling `python expired_hit.py -batch 1` would expire the HIT whose HITId is stored in the file `logs/hit_info-1.log`.
+Note that the batch name follows the *'-batch'* argument separated by a space.

 **Example:**